menu

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Belen is worth considering.

-The citizens of Belen are slightly less educated than the national average of 21.84% for the average city or town: 14.28% of adults in Belen have a bachelor's degree or advanced degree
+The percentage of adults in Belen with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.28% of adults in Belen have a bachelor's degree or advanced degree.

 The per capita income in Belen in 2022 was $22,219, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $88,876 for a family of four.
 However, Belen contains both very wealthy and poor people as well.